lantunes/jbehave-buddy/README.md

-JBehave BuDDy is a desktop application that helps you write story files.
+JBehave BuDDy is a desktop application and IntelliJ IDEA plugin that helps you write story files.
 It provides a graphical interface for creating, editing, and formatting stories.

 Q: Why a separate application?
 Why not use an existing IDE JBehave plugin to edit story files?